Minnesota Auto Insurance [Rates + Cheap Coverage Guide]

 |Company||Clean Record||With 1 Speeding Violation||With 1 Accident||With 1 DUI|

 Minnesota Rates by Carrier and Demographics

 |Companies||Married 60-year-old female||Married 60-year-old male||Married 35-year-old female||Married 35-year-old male||Single 25-year-old female||Single 25-year-old male||Single 17-year-old female||Single 17-year-old male|

 Note: The company you choose for your auto insurance needs should be the best for you and no one else’s.

-When buying car insurance, focus on companies that offer discounts and special rates customized to your personal circumstances.
+When buying auto insurance, focus on companies that offer discounts and special rates customized to your personal circumstances.

 Shop around between multiple carriers to make sure you’re getting the best deal on your auto insurance.